 Software engineers develop software applications while focusing on delivering quality software that meets the customers’ needs.
 In addition to developing software applications, software engineers select and track the processes that will be used throughout the development of an application.
 They apply statistical process control techniques to plan the project, estimate risk, and refine the process.
 Students studying software engineering complete a core of computer science courses to ensure they have solid software development skills.
 Specialized courses in the software engineering track include technical writing, formal methods, and statistics in addition to advanced computer science courses.

-The Mathematics and Computer Technologies Center is home to the Department of Computer Science and Engineering and the university's Information and Computing Technologies Center (ICTC).
-Our program is focused on the latest software engineering practices so our students graduate ready to work in agile software engineering teams in a wide variety of application areas.
-Our student work in our Agile Software Engineering lab which is modeled after agile software development work places.
+Our ABET-accredited program is focused on the latest software engineering practices so our students graduate ready to work in agile software engineering teams in a wide variety of application areas.
+Our students work in our Agile Software Engineering lab, which is modeled after agile software development work places.
 Designed for collaboration, the lab contains pair programming stations, a design corner, an agile planning area and lots of whiteboard space.
 All of the furniture is on wheels, so the students can reconfigure it to maximize the workspace.

 Our course work is focused on how teams work together to build large software systems.
 This means that we combine software design principles with the use of state-of-the-art software engineering tools.
 In our classes, our students design and build many systems from single player games to distributed file systems with servers placed all over the world.
 That variety of experiences helps prepare our students to be ready to hit the ground running when they are hired.